 Money and influence corrupt the application of well-intentioned laws.

 The foregoing, as manifested in this case, amounts to judicially abducted spousal abuse; a flagrant assault on this and, by extension, all Ecuadorian women.
+I am 100 pecent confident that the President of Ecuador would be angered by this failure of the system.

 Where are the lawyers with the courage and principals to come forward to defend women and justice?